archfz/yousubs/README.md

 - Cleans emails that you listened to.
 - Adds global shortcuts for liking, skipping and forwarding so you can play or do other things meanwhile listening.
+- Keeps track of most liked channels based on liked videos.
 - Keeps history of played tracks.
 - Skips tracks that have been removed.
 - Optional IDLE pause so that you don't miss any tracks.